Strong Priority and Determinacy in Timed CCS: A Process Algebra with Clocks and Priorities

 \subsection{\ccslm Syntax}

-The terms in \ccslm form a set $\P$ of \textit{agents}.
+The terms in \ccslm form a set $\P$ of \textit{processes}.
 We use $P,Q,R,S \ldots$ to range over $\P$.
-Let $\A$ be a countably infinite set of \textit{channel names} with $a,b,c \ldots$ ranging over $\A$.
-As in \ccs, the set $\coA$ is a disjoint set of \textit{co-names} with elements denoted by $\ol{a}, \ol{b}, \ol{c} \ldots$ that are in bijection with $\A$; in other words, the overbar operator $\ol{\cdot}$ switches between $\A$ and $\coA$, i.e., $\ol{\ol{a}} = a$ for all $\ol{a} \in \A$.
+Let $\I$ be a set of \textit{process names} and let $A,B \ldots$ range over $\I$.
+Let $\A$ be a countably infinite set of \textit{channel names} with $a,b \ldots$ ranging over $\A$.
+As in \ccs, the set $\coA$ is a disjoint set of \textit{co-names} with elements denoted by $\ol{a}, \ol{b}, \ol{c} \ldots$ in bijection with $\A$; The overbar operator switches between $\A$ and $\coA$, i.e., $\ol{\ol{a}} = a$ for all $\ol{a} \in \coA$.
 We will refer to the names $a \in \A$ as \textit{input} (or \textit{receiver}) labels while the co-names $\ol{a} \in \coA$ denote \textit{output} (or \textit{sender}) labels.
 Let $\C$ be a countably infinite set of broadcasted \textit{clock names}, disjoint from both $\A$ and $\coA$ and let $\sigma$ range over $\C$.
 Every clock acts as its own co-name, $\ol{\sigma} = \sigma$ and so each $\sigma \in \C$ is also considered as a \textit{clock label}.
-Let $\L$ be the set of input, output and clock \textit{labels} defined as $\A \cup \coA \cup \C$ and let $\ell$ range over $\L$, and let $L,H$ range over subsets of $\L$.
+Let $\L = \A \cup \coA \cup \C$ be the set of input, output and clock \textit{labels} and let $\ell$ range over $\L$, while $L,H$ range over subsets of $\L$.
 We write $\ol{L}$ for the set $\{\ol{\ell} \mid \ell \in L\}$.
-Let $\Act$ be the set of all \textit{actions} defined as $\L \cup \{\tau\}$ by adjoining the \textit{silent} action $\tau \notin \L$ and let $\alpha$ range over $\Act$.
-Viewed as actions, the input and output labels $\ell \in \R \eqdef \A \cup \coA \subseteq \Act$ are referred to as \textit{rendez-vous} or \textit{channel actions} to distinguish them from the \textit{clock actions} $\sigma \in \C \subseteq \Act$ which also called \textit{broadcast actions}.
-Further, to distinguish the elements of $\R \cup \C$ from $\tau$ as a subset of $\Act$ we call the former \textit{visible} actions in contrast to $\tau$ that is the \textit{invisible} action.
-All symbols can appear indexed.
-The process terms $\P$ are defined by the following abstract syntax: $
+Let $\Act = \L \cup \{\tau\}$ be the set of all \textit{actions} obtained by adjoining the \textit{silent} action $\tau \notin \L$ and let $\alpha$ range over $\Act$.
+Viewed as actions, the input and output labels $\ell \in \R \eqdef \A \cup \coA \subseteq \Act$ are referred to as \textit{rendezvous actions} \longshort{\version}{to distinguish them from the \textit{clock actions} $\sigma \in \C \subseteq \Act$.}{to distinguish them from the \textit{clock actions} $\sigma \in \C \subseteq \Act$ which also called \textit{broadcast actions}. } \longshort{\version}{}{Further, to distinguish the elements of $\R \cup \C$ from $\tau$ as a subset of $\Act$ we call the former \textit{visible} actions in contrast to $\tau$ that is the \textit{invisible} action.} All symbols can appear indexed. \longshort{\version}{The process terms $\P$ are defined thus:}{The process terms $\P$ are defined by the following abstract syntax:}